corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 ```

-### Database user setup
+### Creating a user

 Once the database and tables have been created, create a user with restricted rights that the notary worker will use to
 log in to the database.
 This user will be a local user with access rights only to the pluggable database created above.
-Ensure that the container for the sqlplus session is still the Corda pluggable database as created above - this will make
+Ensure that the container for the SQL*Plus session is still the Corda pluggable database as created above - this will make
 sure that the user created belongs to the pluggable database.
 The username can be changed if desired - ensure that the
 configuration file is updated to match.